cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/08-docker.md

 > It will dump some text into a file and then print the contents
 > of the file to the screen
 > ~~~
-> echo "I am still here!" > test.tmp
+> echo "I am still here" > test.tmp
 > cat test.tmp
 >
 > ~~~